-Of the accounts receivable balance, approximately \$33,044,000 and \$27,487,000 at March 31, 2014 and December 31, 2013, respectively, were used as collateral under Kinergy's operating line of credit.
-The allowance for doubtful accounts was \$14,000 and \$187,000 as of March 31, 2014 and December 31, 2013, respectively.
-The Company recorded a recovery of \$34,000 and bad debt expense of \$208,000 for the three months ended March 31, 2014 and 2013, respectively.
+Of the accounts receivable balance, approximately \$28,931,000 and \$27,487,000 at June 30, 2014 and December 31, 2013, respectively, were used as collateral under Kinergy's operating line of credit.
+The allowance for doubtful accounts was not material as of June 30, 2014 or December 31, 2013.
 The Company does not have any off-balance sheet credit exposure related to its customers.

-Provision for Income Taxes - For the three months ended March 31, 2014, although the Company incurred a net loss for the period, it generated income subject to income tax as a result of the nontax-deductible nature of its fair value adjustments for the period.
-As a result, the Company applied its net operating loss carryforwards to its potential taxable income and recorded a deferred provision for income taxes of \$11.3 million, eliminating any need for a current tax provision or liability.
-Further, the Company reversed \$8.0 million of its valuation allowance against its net tax assets, resulting in a benefit to its provision for income taxes with a net \$3.3 million provision for income taxes for the period.
-Further, on April 1, 2014, New PE Holdco LLC was converted from a limited liability company to a C-Corporation and changed its name to PE Op Co.
+Provision for Income Taxes - For the three and six months ended June 30, 2014, the Company generated income subject to income tax, and as a result, applied a portion of its net operating loss carryforwards to its taxable income and recorded a gross provision for income taxes of \$18.5 million.
+Further, the Company reversed \$8.0 million of its valuation allowance against its net tax assets, resulting in a net provision for income taxes of \$10.5 million for the six months ended June 30, 2014.

+Conversion of New PE Holdco LLC - On April 1, 2014, New PE Holdco LLC was converted from a Delaware limited liability company to a Delaware C-corporation and changed its name to PE Op Co.